 Degree: Bachelor of Rural Science

-Institution: University of New England & in residence at Trinity College
+Institution: University of New England & in residence at Robb College

 Career goal: To act as an agent for change to improve farming practices in Australia and third world countries to make them financially and environmentally sustainable.

 Skye Gabb is from a long line of primary producers in the Western Districts of Victoria.
 She and her three siblings are the 5th generation on their family property 'Black's Creek'.
 After attending the local Skipton primary school, Skye spent six years as a boarder at Ballarat Grammar.

 She completed her secondary education in 2003 and 'went bush' for a couple of years working as a jillaroo on large cattle stations in northern Australia.
 She has rolled her swag under the 'thousand star motel' and it was largely her experiences in the pastoral north that influenced her decision to study rural science.